Ayaan-Imran/User-Indentifier-System/Use it.md

 ```

 ### secure()
-You have to end your programe with this function so that everything is completely safe and secure
+You have to end your programme with this function so that everything is completely safe and secure
 ```
-secure()
+controller.secure()
 ```